-They stop setting goals, looking forward in life and lose that excitement for what’s to some, and they start trying to hide from the past, to avoid reliving past mistakes and regrets, and start driving through life looking in the rear view mirror.
+They stop setting goals, looking forward in life, and they lose that excitement for what’s to come.
+Instead, they start trying to hide from the past, to avoid reliving mistakes and regrets, and start driving through life looking in the rear view mirror.

-The more I thought on this, the more I realized most entrepreneurs do the same thing and for many that leads to stagnation, or worst, failure.
+The more I thought about it, the more I realized most entrepreneurs do the same thing and for many that leads to stagnation, or worse, total failure.

 Let me explain…

-Surely you’ve heard of muscular atrophy, or put another way “if you don’t use it you lose it“!
-Essentially, when a muscle is no longer being used to the degree that it was, it adjust accordingly and shrinks.
+Surely you’ve heard of muscular atrophy, or put another way “if you don’t use it you lose it“?
+Essentially, when a muscle is no longer being used to the degree that it was, it adjusts accordingly and shrinks.